-Chess has been around for over 1000 years, and throughout that time, there have been many ways that the game has maintained its popularity.
-New strategies have been implemented, the board and pieces have been redesigned in countless ways, and there are a bunch of chess themed puzzles available, like the ones where you try to figure out how to get a checkmate in one move.
+Chess has been around for over 1000 years.
+Throughout that time, there have been many ways that the game has maintained its popularity.
+New strategies have been implemented, the board and pieces have been redesigned in countless ways, and there are a bunch of chess-themed puzzles available.
 Chess has been played competitively on a global level, and it has been the subject of many documentaries and even the hit Netflix series the Queen’s Gambit.
-No matter how popular chess gets, there are rarely alterations to the core rules of chess, and that’s because there is no need to.
-However, that doesn’t mean it’s impossible to take the complex gameplay of chess and tweak it ever-so-slightly into a strategy RPG.
+No matter how popular chess gets, there are rarely alterations to the core rules of chess.
+That’s because there is no need.
+However, that doesn’t mean it’s impossible to take the complex gameplay of chess and tweak it into a strategy RPG.
 If you did, you would get ChessLocke.

 Unlike a typical game of chess, you do not lose if your king is captured.
-Both you and your opponent’s kings start on a throne and the goal is to capture the throne and maintain control of it until the beginning of your next turn.
-Another addition to the game are walls which serve as immovable barricades.
+Both you and your opponent’s kings start on a throne.
+The goal is to capture the throne and maintain control of it until the beginning of your next turn.
+Another addition to the game is walls which serve as immovable barricades.
 Some start in each round as permanent, and some you can summon temporarily to block your opponents.

 There is a main campaign that you play through that has a total of fifty (50) missions.
 While the arrangement and number of pieces vary with each new mission, they all have a unique setup and each side has the same number of pieces.
 While it would seem that the missions would get harder as you progress, they actually get a lot easier as you acquire more experience and more special abilities.